Country of two rivers

 It should be noted that Simon Peter's name, in Acts 15:14, is spelled Simeon.
 All other New Testament verses spell his name Simon.

 Genesis 29:33, 34:25, 30, 35:23, 42:24, 36, 43:23, 46:10, etc.

 Several New Testament individuals are named Simon.
 One of Jesus' half-brothers was named Simon (Matthew 13:55, Mark 6:3).
 Simon was also used as another name for Peter (Matthew 4:18).
 One of Jesus' other disciples was referred to as Simon the Canaanite (or Simon the Zealot, Matthew 10:4, Mark 3:18).

 Simon of Cyrene was forced to carry Jesus' cross the remaining distance to Golgotha so that the Lord could be crucified (Matthew 27:32).

 Simon the Sorcerer, also called Simon Magus, was a Samaritan who practiced the magical arts and presented himself as being someone who was "great" (Acts 8:9).
 Simon the tanner, who lived in Joppa, provided a room for Peter when he visited the city (Acts 9:43).

 Matthew 4:18, 10:2 - 4, 13:55, 16:16 - 17, 17:25, 26:6, 27:32, Mark 1:16, 29 - 30, 36, etc.

-Sin was the name of wilderness (desert) area located west of Mount Sinai and near the Red Sea in Arabia.
-See our article on the Sinai for a map showing this location.
+Sin was the name of wilderness (desert) area located west of Mount Sinai in the Sinai Peninsula.